 - Build your IR website on the right platform.

-If you’re building your IR website in-house, ensure that you select a platform that fits your current and future needs.
+If you’re building your IR website in-house, especially for an OTC Securities company, ensure that you select a platform that fits your current and future needs.
 Here are some critical questions to pose when considering common options like WordPress or Sitecore:

 - Does it allow for relatively easy, straightforward updates to the site and content?